wkk91193/Hahn-Web/README.md

 # `Hahn-Web`

-This the frontend for registering Applicant registering process for https://github.com/wkk91193/Hahn
+This the frontend for registering applicant registering process for https://github.com/wkk91193/Hahn built on Aurelia

 ## Run dev app